rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 <button className={buttonClasses} />
 {{< /highlight >}}

+It becomes effortless to apply conditional style on elements.

-{{% chapter_header "Animations in React" "animations" %}}
+{{% sub_chapter_header "Animations in React" "react-animations" %}}

-The {{% a_blank "first time when I saw a React animation" "http://chenglou.github.io/react-motion/demos/demo8-draggable-list/" %}} I was hooked. {{% a_blank "React Motion" "https://github.com/chenglou/react-motion" %}} gives you a toolkit to implement animations in React.
-I found the learning curve pretty steep.
-It can get frustrating in the beginning when you experiment with React Motion, but it pays off once you see your first smooth drag and drop animation.
+I was hooked when I saw {{% a_blank "an animation in React" "http://chenglou.github.io/react-motion/demos/demo8-draggable-list/" %}} for the first time.
+There are a couple of libraries out there helping you with animations in React.
+For instance, {{% a_blank "React Motion" "https://github.com/chenglou/react-motion" %}} gives you a toolkit to implement animations in React.
+Personally I found the learning curve pretty steep and I struggle every time again when I use it, but it pays off once you see your first smooth drag and drop animation.

-Moreover for most of us only a small part of professional coding time is spend with animations.
-That's why I experienced something like a recurring learning curve, since the concept and functionality won't stick for long in your head when not using them.

-{{% a_blank "velocity-react" "https://github.com/twitter-fabric/velocity-react" %}} is another React animation library that uses the Velocity DOM animation library.
-It is an alternative to React Motion.

-{{% chapter_header "You might not need ..." "youMightNotNeed" %}}
+{{% chapter_header "Resources to learn React" "learn-react-resources" %}}

+After all, how to start learning React?
+What are the best courses, tutorials and books out there?
+Personally, I recommend everyone to go through the {{% a_blank "official React documentation and tutorial" "https://reactjs.org/docs/hello-world.html" %}}.
+The maintainers and contributors behind React improve it every day and put a lot of effort into it.
+So it should be a great way to get a first impression about React before choosing it as your next thing to learn.

+After that, to get an broader impression about React, checkout the free ebook {{% a_blank "The Road to learn React" "https://roadtoreact.com/" %}}.
+It teaches only plain React by building one larger React application from scatch; basically from idea to deployment.
+Along the way, you transition smoothly from JavaScript ES5 to JavaScript ES6.
+I am biased here, because I have written the ebook, but I am proud to see a lot of people learning React with it.
+So far, more than 13.000 people downloaded it and at this time it gets translated into 6 languages (Portuguese, Spanish, Korean, Italian, Russian, Simplified Chinese).
+It evolved over the last year from 90 to 190 pages and gets improved by me and the community as often as possible.
+Thus after only 12 months, it is in its 4th edition.

+{{% package_box "The Road to learn React" "Build a Hacker News App along the way.
+No setup configuration.
+No tooling.
+No Redux.
+Plain React in 190+ pages of learning material.
+Pay what you want like <strong>14.500+ readers</strong>."
+"Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

+It shouldn't take you too long to get through the ebook.
+After that, you can expose yourself to more React by taking other courses or by building a couple of applications in plain React yourself.
+Once you finished "The Road to learn React", I give a couple of recommendations how to continue learning React.

+{{% header_with_anchor "Tips to learn Redux" "learn-redux" %}}

+React and Redux are often used together.
+Redux is the successor of the flux pattern and is widely used in the React community.
+But it is not strictly coupled to React.

 Before we dive into Redux, I just wanted to add "You might not need a state management library".
 Everyone is speaking about state management libraries like Redux and MobX.
-Don't introduce them too fast.
+Don't introduce them too soon.
 You should read {{% a_blank "You might not need Redux" "https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367" %}} by Dan Abramov.

 You are still learning React?
-Use `setState` to manage internal component state.
+Use `setState` to manage local state.
 Once you feel comfortable in using React, you might come across problems like sharing state across multiple components.
 Even then you don't necessarily need an external state management library.
 You can {{% a_blank "lift state up or down" "https://facebook.github.io/react/docs/lifting-state-up.html" %}}.

-In a growing application there will come the time to introduce a state management library eventually.
+In a growing application, there will come the time to introduce a state management library eventually.
 A part of the article [Redux or MobX: An attempt to dissolve the Confusion](https://www.robinwieruch.de/redux-mobx-confusion/) covers how to approach to learn state management in React.

-{{% package_box "The Road to learn React" "Build a Hacker News App along the way.
-No setup configuration.
-No tooling.
-No Redux.
-Plain React in 190+ pages of learning material.
-Pay what you want like <strong>13.000+ readers</strong>."
-"Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

-{{% header_with_anchor "Tips for Redux" "redux" %}}

-React and Redux are often used together.
-Redux is the successor of the flux pattern and is widely used in the React community.
-It is not strictly coupled to React.
+The following sections will give you a couple of hints on how to use Redux in React.

-{{% chapter_header "Global State Everything" "globalStateEverything" %}}
+{{% chapter_header "Global State Everything" "redux-global-state" %}}

-Not everything needs to be stored in your global state.
-Some components should hold only internal state with React `setState`.
-That's why it is important to learn React `setState` before using Redux.
-Otherwise you are going to store every state in your global state.
+Not everything belongs in your global Redux state.
+Components should hold local state in React too.
+That's why it is important to learn React's local state before using Redux.
+Otherwise, you are going to store everything in your global state with Redux.
 Think about a large scaling application in a growing team of developers.
-You don't want to have each toggle state or opened modal in your global state.
+You don't want to have all of your view states, such as a toggled checkbox or opened dialog, in your global state.
+The respective React components should deal with it.
+Scaling state management is a balancing act between React and Redux.

 {{% chapter_header "Folder Organization" "folderOrganization" %}}